sabi-31/My_Perfect_Arch-linux/README.md

 <br>

-> Once a subvolume is mounted with a set of options, all other subvoumes follow the same options.
-This is fine mostly as I need the same options everywhere, except in the @var directory, where I want to have the [Nodatacow](https://www.reddit.com/r/btrfs/comments/n6slx3/what_is_the_advantage_of_nodatacowdisabling_cow/) mount option.
+> Once a subvolume is mounted with a set of options, all other subvoumes follow the same options, regardless of how you mount them.

+> This is fine mostly as I need the same options everywhere, except in the @var directory, where I want to have the [Nodatacow](https://www.reddit.com/r/btrfs/comments/n6slx3/what_is_the_advantage_of_nodatacowdisabling_cow/) mount option.
+This is because I do not want compression and datasums on the contents on the var folder, as it's suppoed to contain non-essential data, and disabling CoW can have some performance benefits.
 So I will set the attribute +C on the var directory, which accomplishes the same thing.

 Run this command to disbale CoW in the @var subvolume